Courtney Taylor-Taylor: Personal life

 Like his cousin and bandmate Brent DeBoer, Taylor-Taylor is of Dutch ancestry.

-As the chief songwriter for "Bohemian Like You", Taylor-Taylor earned approximately 1.5 million US dollars in royalties for Vodafone's use of the song in television commercials in the telecommunications company's native United Kingdom (and other territories Vodafone operate in, including Australia and Greece) in late-2001.
-With part of these earnings, he purchased a quarter-of-a-city block and turned it into a complex with space for recording, film editing, and web design.
+As the chief songwriter for "Bohemian Like You", Taylor-Taylor earned approximately 1.5 million US dollars in royalties for Vodafone's use of the song in television commercials in the telecommunications company's native United Kingdom (and other territories Vodafone operate in, including Australia and Greece) in late 2001.
+With part of these earnings, he purchased a quarter-of-a-city block in Portland and turned it into a complex with space for recording, film editing, and web design.

 On December 22, 2007, Taylor-Taylor married long-time girlfriend Lockett Allbritton at the Columbia Gorge Hotel in Hood River, Oregon.
 Lockett Taylor is a yoga practitioner and instructor.
 On February 1, 2010, she gave birth to their first child, a son.

 Taylor-Taylor has expressed a dislike of politics.
-Following then-UK Home Secretary Theresa May using the song "Bohemian Like You" as she walked away from a conference stage, Taylor-Taylor wrote "I tend to really dislike ANY people who take sides in politics.
+After then-UK Home Secretary Theresa May exited a stage to the accompaniment of "Bohemian Like You", Taylor-Taylor was incensed.
+He said "I tend to really dislike any people who take sides in politics.
 It is the single greatest contributor to getting nothing done.
-Fuck “politics”.
+Fuck 'politics'.
 What a joke."